 service.beta.kubernetes.io/ncloud-load-balancer-termination-protection |

-Automatic removal protection setting for the load balancer when the service whose type is specified as load balancer is removed.
+Setting to prevent automatic termination of the load balancer when a service with type specified as "LoadBalancer" is removed.

 |